st-jon/teamApp/readme.md

 # Team App

 This project has been made in one week.
-This is a note taking app that allow the user to create, he can then create or join a team of people to share his ideas, notes with them. more details in the getting started part =>
+This is a note taking app that allows the user to create or join a team of people and share his ideas and his notes with them. more details in the getting started part =>

 <img src="./public/assets/GIF/team_1.gif" width="600">